Chwilka...

 Step 5: Receive Temporary Registration

 On the spot, you'll typically receive a pozwolenie czasowe (temporary registration document) valid for 30 days, along with temporary stickers for your plates or new plates if needed.
+If the office doesn't finalize permanent registration within that period, you can request a 14-day extension.
 Your permanent dowód rejestracyjny will be produced and available for pickup within approximately 2-4 weeks.

 Step 6: Collect Permanent Registration